Skip to main content

 As of November 2022, we were aware of some differences in Microsoft Azure's OIDC implementation compared to others.
 If you are using Azure and experiencing difficulties, this external blog post may be useful.

 The OIDC-related Docker Compose environment variables are shown below.
-Please see the inline-yaml comments for details around the respective fields:
+For configuration details, see the inline-yaml comments:

 services: